- American Physical Society Sites

 ARTICLE IV — MEMBERSHIP

-The members of the Forum shall consist of members of the Society who have indicated in accordance with procedures established by Council their desire to join the Forum and who meet any other requirements established by Council.
+The members of the Forum shall consist of members of the Society who have indicated in accordance with procedures established by Board and Council their desire to join the Forum and who meet any other requirements established by Council.

 ARTICLE V — EXECUTIVE COMMITTEE